helium/miner/README.md

 +--------------------------+-----------------------------+---------------------------------------------------------+------------------------------+
 ```

-As long as you have an address listed in `listen_addrs` and some peers in the table at the bottom, you're conencted to the p2p network and good to go.
+As long as you have an address listed in `listen_addrs` and some peers in the table at the bottom, you're connected to the p2p network and good to go.

 ### Loading the Genesis block